Are you looking for the perfect skirt? This free maxi skirt pattern is cute, comfortable, and such a nice project for a summer outfit.

 Why does it feel like the older I get, the harder it is to find clothing that looks good, is comfortable, not that expensive, and doesn’t show everything.
 The last few times that I’ve been in a regular department store I couldn’t even find a single thing that I would wear.
 Is it that hard for a clothing designer to make something that can be comfortably worn around the house and around the garden as well?
 Alright….maybe that’s not what they are going for, but that’s what I need!

 Not to mention the fact that I need clothes that are functional!
 Aka: I need to be able to bend over and reach and not look completely inappropriate.

 So I’ve decided while I wait for this fictional functional, inexpensive, comfortable clothing to appear in the stores, I will just go ahead and make my own clothes that fit me perfectly and will work for what I need them to do.

-I was a little shocked to try on my summer clothes I’d put away for this year and discover that practically nothing fit (in a good way…. being gluten free has been so healthy for me!), which means….I need new summer clothes.
+I was a little shocked to try on my summer clothes I’d put away for this year to discover that practically nothing fit (in a good way…. being gluten free has been so healthy for me!), which means….I need new summer clothes.
 I come from the land of dry heat and I’ve been told that in our new area the summers are quite awful.
 Humid and HOT.
 So I’m pretty sure I will need some nice cool clothing since we do not have air conditioning in the farmhouse.
-I really like the style of a nice tank top and skirts so I decided my first summer clothing project was going to be to make some skirts!
+I really like wearing a nice tank top and skirts so I decided my first summer clothing project was going to be to make some skirts!

-Below you will find a super easy tutorial on how to make a DIY Maxi Skirt.
+Below you will find a super easy tutorial on how to make a DIY Fold-over Maxi Skirt.
 I think these are so cute and perfect for most of the year!
 I can see this being something I will wear in the spring, summer, and fall.
 I love it!

 What You Need: